danielmagnussons/orgmode/README.md

-orgmode for sublime text editor
+Org mode for Sublime Text
 =============

-handles .org files.
+Handles .org files.
+Features supported is listed in README.org

 Only tested on Windows 7.
 Any pull requests for Linux and OSX is welcome.